 |WHO||Sending institution||Receiving institution||Trainee|

-|ACTION||Recognise the traineeship according to Form E and provide a Diploma Supplement.
-If applicable, provide the Transcript of Records.|
+|ACTION||Recognise the traineeship according to the Traineeship Agreement and provide a Diploma Supplement|

 DevStat will request banking information of the student to process the payment.